Kraton Kacirebonan: History

 Succession of the sultan Cirebon generally went smoothly, until the reign of Sultan Anom IV (1798–1803), where there was a split because one of his sons, namely Prince Raja Kanoman, wanted to secede to build the empire itself as the Sultanate Kacirebonan.

 The will of Prince King Kanoman supported by the Dutch colonial government to release Besluit (Dutch: decree) Governor-General of the Dutch East Indies who raised Prince Raja Kanoman became Sultan Carbon Kacirebonan in 1807 with the restriction that the sons and successors are not entitled to the title of sultan, simply by the title of prince.
 Since it is in Cirebon Sultanate increased by one ruler again, the Sultanate Kacirebonan, a fraction of the Sultanate Kanoman.
-The throne of Sultan Kanoman V falls on the son of Sultan Anom IV else named Sultan Anom Abusoleh Imamuddin (1803–1811).
+The throne of Sultan Kanoman V falls on the son of Sultan Anom IV, also named Sultan Anom Abusoleh Imamuddin (1803–1811).

 Kacirebonan Palace was built in 1807 during the second split of the Sultanate.

-The succession of the sultans Generally went smoothly, until the reign of Sultan Anom IV (1798–1803), when the split occurred, one of his sons Because items, namely Prince Raja Kanoman, wanted to build his Sultanate, the Sultanate of Kacirebonan.
+The succession of the sultans Generally went smoothly, until the reign of Sultan Anom IV (1798–1803), when the split occurred, one of his sons, namely Prince Raja Kanoman, wanted to build his Sultanate, the Sultanate of Kacirebonan.